volodymyrhudyma/blog/content/blog/usereducer-hook-in-react.md

 };
 ```

-This is the concept a lot of developers are not aware about, which results in decreasing performance of an application.
+This is a concept that many developers are not aware of, leading to decrease in the performance of an application.

 There are at least two ways to solve the problem:

-* Unify the state, as we did in **An Example With "useState"** section
+* Unify state, as we did in the **An Example With "useState"** section
-* Wrap updates in `unstable_batchedUpdates` callback
+* Wrap updates in the `unstable_batchedUpdates` callback

 ## An Example With "useReducer"

-This is exactly the moment **useReducer** comes into play.
+This is exactly the moment where **useReducer** comes into play.

 Create a sophisticated reducer function that is responsible for updating the state: